What is a Center of Excellence

 I’ve never really liked the term.
 Sounds so haughty.
 I prefer ‘Competency or Capability Center’ or pick any another term you like.
 But, ‘Center of Excellence’ seems to be what has stuck in the business world, so we’ll go with it here.

-Definition: Whatever you call them, a Center of Excellence (CoE) should, at a most basic level consist of: A team of people that promote collaboration and using best practices around a specific focus area to drive business results.
+Definition: Whatever you call them, a Center of Excellence (CoE) should, at a most basic level consist of: A team of people that promote collaboration and using best practices around a specific focus area to drive business or customer-valued results.
 This team could be staffed with full- or part-time members.